This nation was shaped by gunpowder.

 • I head back home this weekend to share July 4th with my two brothers and Momma.
 Be it ever so humble, there’s no place like home.
 That concept is America at its core.

 I was raised in a military family.
 Patriotism and respect for our flag and country were not taught, it was modeled in front of me every day.

 I hope when you take a bite of barbecued chicken tomorrow, dig into that potato salad or enjoy a nice cool refreshment, you will pause for a moment and remember those serving our country.

 Right now there is someone from our community maintaining an aircraft, sailing on a ship or standing guard duty far away from home.

 I’ve always felt the military was one of the most equalizing institutions in our country.
 I’ve always also felt Americans truly want to share our wealth and security with the world and make it better.

-And while all Americans may not agree on how to do that, I think we can still agree on one thing: After all this nation has been through over the past six months, we are still the greatest country on Earth!
+And while all Americans may not agree on how to do that, I think we can still agree on one thing: America is the greatest country on Earth.